Banish Your Marble Cleaning Nightmares Forever

-There surface was dulled by small scratches and light etching.
-A sample of marble polishing (just above our watermark) shows a new beautiful polished finish.
+The surface of the marble tiles was dulled by small scratches and light etching.
+A sample of marble cleaning and marble polishing (just above our watermark) shows a new beautiful clean and polished finish.
 The picture also shows the effect of removing soil from the grout lines.

 This floor had lost its shine from grit brought into the home by a pet.
 Whilst methodical cleaning will help keep a shine, the grit will eventually dull the shine.
 So we suggested that the floor was lightly polished rather than being fully restored.
 See more here:...

 The cost generally ranges from £30 to £45 per square metre.

 This marble was in poor condition.
 It had lost its deep gloss through surface scratches, blemishes and some light etch mark damage.
 The polishing started by cleaning the grout with a rotary scrubbing machine and 1,200 grit honing powder

 Whilst the floor was poor, there was little lippage, so we didn't need to grind the floor smooth.
 So the floor was honed using diamond honing tooling.
 Honing tools range from coarse to fine grit, just like sandpaper for wood finishing.